What Does a Director of Operations Do? And How to Become One

 Who does a director of operations manage?

-A director of operations manages the company’s senior-level management, often those who lead individual departments or are responsible for a division.
-Such roles can include the marketing manager, office manager, sales manager, HR department manager, and manager of the financial department (also called a controller).
+A director of operations will manage operations managers, who are tasked with executing the director's strategy.
+They'are also expected to work cross-functionally with roles such as marketing manager, sales manager, HR department manager, and manager of the financial department (also called a controller).

 Each department manager reports to the director of operations to provide feedback and ask for support when needed.
-It’s important that managers see the operations director as someone who supports their efforts.
 A key responsibility for this role is to maintain consistency across all departments and that the company vision is carried out through the daily operations of all divisions.

 1. Earn your degree.